Syphon, Spout and NDI

 There's no hard limit to how many applications you can connect like this.
 At a certain point your computer will just start smoking.

-NDI works over the network.
+NDI works the same but over the network.
 So you can send the output of Resolume running on one computer to Resolume running on a different computer, without the need for extra hardware.
 Just a regular network connection will work.

 Using NDI, you can send video from a Mac to a PC and vice versa, no problem.
 Just like with Syphon and Spout, there's no hard coded limit to how many connections you can set up.
 Of course your network bandwidth will get full at one point.